saniyajamwal/sc1015-Group-Proj/README.md

 # About

-This is Team 1's mini-project for SC1015 (Introduction to Data Science and Artificial Intelligence) with a primary focus on the crime rates in the state of Washington DC.
+This is Team 1's mini-project for SC1015 (Introduction to Data Science and Artificial Intelligence) with a primary focus on the crime rates and crime types in the state of Washington DC.

 # Team 1 Members
 | Name              |                     Area of Focus                     |GitHub Acount|